Your Pictures: Photos from Wales - BBC News

 -

-Peter Stevens, of Coedpoeth, Wrexham, shot this image while waiting for the Tour of Britain when he took this image of a bird and Snowdon.
+Evie McCulloch, from Glasgow, was on her first trip to Wales she was introduced to "stunning Rhossili Bay" with Worm's Head in the background.
 Please send your digital images using the link below (Your Pictures: Send Your Images) with details of yourself and how you came to take the image.

 -